 - 1. Individual Clinical Supervision: Each intern participates in 2 hours per week of regularly scheduled supervision with a licensed psychologist.
-Supervision meetings focus primarily on clinical cases and documentation of that work, including review of audio recordings of one or more sessions per month.
+Supervision meetings focus primarily on clinical cases and documentation of that work, including review of observed and/or audio recordings of one or more sessions per month.
 Each clinical case is reviewed with the primary or secondary supervisor on at least a monthly basis, with more frequent review of complex or high risk participants.
 Supervision sessions are documented in the intern file, including the cases and audiotapes reviewed. - 2.
-Live Supervision of CBEs: A licensed clinician provides live supervision for at least 1 hour of each CBE completed by an intern.
-Each intern is scheduled to complete 1-2 CBE's per week.
+Live Supervision of CBEs: A licensed clinician provides live supervision of services provided on the inpatient unit.
 This live supervision is documented in the intern file, including the time of the observation and feedback provided. - 3.
 Individual Administrative Supervision: Each intern meets with the Director of the Outpatient Clinic or a designee on a quarterly basis, to review charts, discuss concerns, review progress towards goals, and review plans for the upcoming quarter. - 4.
 Daily Group Supervision: Each intern attends a brief meeting (15 minutes) at the beginning of the day for centering, and to review announcements, reminders, schedules, referrals and other plans for the day responsibilities.
 A similar meeting at the end of each day provides time for supervisors to discuss events from the day, review and sign documentation, and respond to any concerns.
 All documentation, logs, and reports are completed prior to leaving at the end of each day.
 All staff also assist in closing down the clinic each day, including straightening, shutting down equipment and lights, and locking cabinets and doors. - 5.
 Case Conference/Group Supervision: Interns attend a weekly case conference in which cases are reviewed integrating information learned in the previous didactics.
 Each intern formally presents a minimum of 3 therapy and 3 testing cases during the year.
 Other cases are discussed less formally, with the facilitator utilizing a variety of learning processes within a group context to help interns to effectively apply what they have learned to their clinical work. - 6.
 Treatment Team: Interns attend treatment team meetings on the inpatient units, with frequency of attendance dependent on their assigned role on the unit.
 These multidisciplinary team meetings typically include a psychiatrist, nurse, social worker, creative arts therapist, and psychology intern and/or psychologist. - 7.
-Outpatient Treatment Team: Interns regularly attend the weekly outpatient treatment team.
-On a rotating basis, each month one team from the Goldman Clinic meets with the Outpatient Psychiatry Treatment Team to discuss dually enrolled participants.
-Staff discuss complex cases more fully, sometimes arranging for the program participant to attend a separate meeting with members of the treatment team.
+Psychology Department Treatment Team: Interns regularly attend the department meetings.